liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/05-installing-liferay-on-wildfly.markdown

         </outbound-socket-binding>
     </socket-binding-group>

 You've got mail!
-Next, you'll make sure Liferay can connect using your new mail session and database.
+Next, you'll make sure @product@ can connect using your new mail session and database.

 ## Configuring data sources and mail sessions [](id=configuring-data-sources-and-mail-sessions)

-Now that your data source and mail session are set up, you need to ensure Liferay Portal can access them.
+Now that your data source and mail session are set up, you need to ensure
+@product@ can access them.

 1. First, navigate to the Liferay Home folder, which is one folder above Wildfly's install location (i.e. `$WILDFLY_HOME/..`).